rolex20/ace-combat-7-stats-viewer/README.md

 ### How to Use

-As this is a self-contained application, there is no installation required, just [here:](https://rolex20.github.io/ace-combat-7-stats-viewer/AC7-Stats.html)
+As this is a self-contained application, there is no installation required, just [click here:](https://rolex20.github.io/ace-combat-7-stats-viewer/AC7-Stats.html)

 #### Code